Hilo Car and Driver Licensing

 Hilo Police Department

-The driver's licensing is up the steps and to the left.
+The driver's licensing office is up the steps and to the left.

 Hilo Police Dept

-When you are ready to switch your mainland license for a Hawaii license here is what you need to do:
+When you are ready to get a Hawaii license here is what you need to do:

-3. Bring your current driver's license, your Social Security card, and money or a check to pay the fee.
-Mine fee was $23.
+3. You need to bring your current valid driver's license, your Social Security card, and cash or a check to pay the fee.
+Hawaii has just changed the law to require proof of citizenship by bringing a passport or birth certificate.

-4. When you get there, you have to fill out an application with your mailing and actual addresses, your height, weight, and other information.
+4. When you get to the office, you have to fill out an application with your mailing and actual addresses, your height, weight, and other information.
 You have the option of registering to vote as a part of the application.
-Once filled out, you stand in line waiting for a window.
+Once the application is filled out, stand in line and wait for a window.

 5. When called to a window you are asked for your driver's license, which they keep, and your Social Security card.
 A vision test is performed so make sure you have the right glasses if you need them.
 They use a machine to test your vision and peripheral vision.

 6. If you pass the vision test, then you take the written test in an area set aside with desks.
-When you are finished, you hand in the test and stand in line again until they call you back to the window to grade your test and verify you have a passing score.
-If you pass the test, you pay the fee at another window and they take your photo, get your signature, and your finger print.
-You leave with your official Hawaii's driver's license.
-Mine is good for 7 years before requiring renewal.
-The day I went it was very empty and it took me about 45 minutes to get my license.
+When you are finished, hand in the test and stand in line again until they call you back to the window to grade your test and verify you have a passing score.
+If you pass the test, pay the fee at another window and they will take your photo, get your signature, and your finger prints.
+Before you leave, they hand you an official Hawaii's driver's license.
+Our licenses are valid for 7 years before requiring renewal.
+The day we went in, there were only 2 other people there and it took over 45 minutes to leave with the license.

 HAWAII STATE IDENTIFICATION CARD